ssh4net/UnRAWer/README.md

 Export settings

 ### FileFormat:
 - -1 - Same as input.
-If input format can't be used for export (for example CameraRAWs) app will use default
+If the input format can't be used for export (for example, CameraRAWs) app will use the default
 - 0 - TIFF
 - 1 - OpenEXR
 - 2 - PNG